luistrigueiros/JooqWithLiquibaseUsingMariaDB4j/README.md

 This allows to perform migrations and code generation without having to install install MariaDB4j or use containers.

-The database is installed and created on the fly on a temporary folder and deleted and the end of the code geneation.
+The database is installed and created on the fly on a temporary folder and deleted and the end of the code generation.

 This is using programatic configuration of JOOQ as is allows to more easly pass into it the MariaDB4j url that is dynamic and generated on the fly.